plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 {% include aside.html content="A note that is quite unrelated to font-lock: These Org one-line code snippets do not have syntax highlighting in the Org mode buffer sadly, but they do in the exported document, making them superior to using Org mode monospace, i.e. `~print(\"hi\")~`." %}

 ## Optional capture groups
-Following [the precedence-determining optional argument discussed [above](#a-note-on-precedence), there is another optional argument that can be given: `laxmatch`.
+Following [the precedence-determining optional argument discussed above](#a-note-on-precedence), there is another optional argument that can be given: `laxmatch`[^se-laxmatch].

 ```
 (subexp facespec [override [laxmatch]])